zold-io/zold/README.md

 **Phase I**.
 Each node maintains a queue of payments, where each payment includes:

-  * Payment ID: unsigned 32-bit integer
+  * Payment ID: unsigned 32-bit integer unique for the node
   * Sender wallet ID and version
   * Recepient wallet ID and version
+  * Processor wallet ID and version
   * Amount
   * PGP sign of the sender
   * List of friend IPs and their payment IDs in their queues

-When a lock request arrives, the node asks its best "friends" (other nodes) to lock a place in their queues and then compares their responses.
-If the versions they managed to lock are not exactly the same, it asks them to try to lock again.
+When a lock request arrives, the node asks its most trustable "friends" (other nodes) to lock a place in their queues and then compares their responses.
+If the three versions they managed to lock are not exactly the same, it asks them to try to lock again.
 The process repeats, until all friends' replies are similar.

-To find the current balance of both wallets, each friend asks its friends around.
+To find the current balance of three wallets, each friend asks its friends around.

 **Phase II**.
-The node sends a confirmation request to its friends, which includes the payment ID.
+The node sends a confirmation request to its friends, which includes their payment IDs.

 **Phase III**.
 Each node modifies the balances in its local list of wallets and responds